 Antibiotic treatment failure is widespread with Pseudomonas infections in patients with muco-obstructive lung disease.
 Antibiotic tolerance is a poorly understood phenomenon that significantly contributes to persistent infections in patients with muco-obstructive lung diseases.
-Our long-term goal is to determine how Pa genotype/phenotype and host environment factors such as hyper-concentrated mucus contribute to antibiotic tolerance.
+Our long-term goal is to determine how P. aeruginosa genotype/phenotype and host environment factors such as hyper-concentrated mucus contribute to antibiotic tolerance.
 Furthermore, we are currently investigating the phenotypic changes that occur within the population following antibiotic treatment using ex vivo clinical specimens and in vitro models.

 Evolution of Pseudomonas during muco-obstructive lung disease